dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-09-19-two-practices-to-rule-the-flow.md

 ---
-Title: Two Lean practices to rule the flow
+title: Two Lean practices to rule the flow
 ---

 Building the quality in cannot happen without a short feedback loops.